 24. Grab viewers by integrating important keywords into the title.
 This also helps boost the search engine results.

-25. Use tags in addition to the keywords, as this also gets peoples’ attention.
+25. Use tags in addition to the keywords, as this also grabs attention.

-26. If people put negative comments, ignore them.
+26. If people put negative comments on your video, ignore them.
 By “feeding the trolls” you are encouraging their bad behavior and you might say something you regret later on.
-Enable comment moderation for uploaded videos, and accept genuine and meaningful comment to maintain the comment quality on your Youtube channels.
+Enable comment moderation for uploaded videos, and accept genuine and meaningful comments to maintain the comment quality on your YouTube channels.